annkathrinfi/MultiArmedBandit_Couponing/README.md

-# Building a Coupon Recommender Sysdem with Multi-Armed Bandits
+# Building a Coupon Recommender System with Multi-Armed Bandits
 Final project for Udacity Data Science Nanodegree.
 Implementation of a coupon recommender system for Starbucks Mobile Rewards App.
 Applied methods are FunkSVD, k-Means Clustering and Multi-Armed Bandits.

 ## **Table of Contents:**